-ProtonVPN made watching high-definition movies smooth and buffer-free - welcome news for people who are self-isolating now.
-If you're taking online classes, ProtonVPN will have no problem getting you access to your school's network.
+ProtonVPN ensures everything you do online is smooth and lag-free - welcome news for people who are self-isolating now.
+ProtonVPN will also have no problem getting you access to your school's network if you take online classes.
 The same is true for people who are working from home.
 Shopping online?
 We used ProtonVPN to find bargains by connecting servers in different countries and comparing prices.

 You can see this policy in action on their annual transparency reports, which disclose incidents of legal requests for subscriber data.
 In addition, ProtonVPN is based in Geneva, Switzerland - a country known for Swiss banks and its strong privacy laws.
 It's safe to say that ProtonVPN just might be the best option out there from a privacy perspective.

 In terms of security, ProtonVPN does not lack anything either.
 They have all the usual protocols you might already be familiar with: AES-256 encryption, IKEv2/IPSec, and OpenVPN.
 Their Perfect Forward Secrecy feature guarantees that your online transactions are secure, while AdBlocker (NetShield) protects you against malware, website trackers, and intrusive ads.

 What makes ProtonVPN unique is its Secure Core feature that keeps your connection secure by automatically routing your traffic through multiple servers before its actual destination.
 What's more, all of their apps are open source, so anyone can check and ensure that it's not doing anything shady.

 Speed and Reliability